Finasteride 5mg Tablets

 Effect on levels of PSA

 Serum PSA concentration is correlated with patient age and prostatic volume, and prostatic volume is correlated with patient age.
 When PSA laboratory determinations are evaluated, consideration should be given to the fact that PSA levels decrease in patients treated with finasteride.
-In most patients, a rapid decrease in PSA is seen within the first months of therapy, after which time PSA levels stabilize to a new baseline.
+In most patients, a rapid decrease in PSA is seen within the first months of therapy, after which time PSA levels stabilise to a new baseline.
 The post-treatment baseline approximates half of the pre-treatment value.
 Therefore, in typical patients treated with finasteride for six months or more, PSA values should be doubled for comparison to normal ranges in untreated men.
-For clinical interpretation, see 4.4 Special Warnings and precautions for use, Effects on PSA and prostate cancer detection.
+For clinical interpretation, see 4.4 Special warnings and precautions for use, Effects on PSA and prostate cancer detection.

 Breast cancer in men

-Breast cancer has been reported in men taking finasteride 5 mg during clinical trials and in the post-marketing period.
+Breast cancer has been reported in men taking finasteride 5 mg during clinical trials and in post-marketing period.
 Physicians should instruct their patients to promptly report any changes in their breast tissue such as lumps, pain, gynaecomastia or nipple discharge.

 Pediatric use